neilenns/mobiflight-docs/content/devices/stepper-motor/configuring-output/index.md

 weight: 30
 ---

 Stepper motors are typically mapped to simulator variables that output numerical values.
-The following steps demonstrate how to use a 28BYJ-48 stepper motor with a ULN2003 driver to show the autopilot heading in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.
+The following steps demonstrate how to use a 28BYJ-48 stepper motor with a ULN2003 driver to show the compass heading in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.

 > [!TIP]
 > The steps for using a stepper motor with X-Plane are similar.
 Use the **X-Plane DataRef** type when configuring the **Sim Variable** tab.